Loading...

 • Recognize contraindications that anatomy imposes

-• Detect which infections are anatomically based and which relate to soft lenses
+• Define which infections are anatomically based and which relate to soft lenses

 • Compare patterns and stains to identify causes and suggest corrections of problems